 Best Hotel in Genoa: Hotel Genova Liberty

 This calm and laid-back destination in Italy has a tangle of neighborhoods that run from medieval and quaint to new and modern.
 Each one has its own attractions and offers something unique to travelers.

 In the west of the center is Porto Antico, the city’s old harbor.
-This has been newly renovated and is a hotspot for eating and nightlife.
-If you want easy access to the rest of the country, then you need to stay in the Piazza Principe area.
+This has been newly renovated and today is a hotspot for eating and nightlife.

 Traveling is a highly personal thing.
 What one person enjoys in a neighborhood can be a nightmare for someone else.
 So, have a look through our Genoa neighborhood guide and choose which one sounds best to you!

-Molo is one of the districts in Genoa’s old town and the most picturesque.
-It’s filled with historical buildings, twisting lands, architectural marvels and museums.
-Wandering through this area, you’ll get a feel for how the city used to be as well as how it is.
+Molo is one of the most picturesque districts in Genoa’s Old Town.
+It’s filled with historical buildings, architectural marvels, and museums.
+Wandering through this area, you’ll get a good feel for how the city was traditionally, and how it is today.

-You can and should get lost in this part of the city, wile away the hours exploring tiny lanes and shops.
-It’s also the most convenient place to stay in the city, which is why it’s a great choice when you’re deciding where to stay in Genoa with kids.
+You can and should get lost in this part of the city; you can easily lose track of time exploring the tiny lanes and shops.
+It’s also the most convenient place to stay in the city, which is why it’s a great choice when you’re visiting for the first time.

 Best Hostel in Molo: Home Genoa Hostel